raccodes09/ci-pp2-project/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

 - In the GitHub repository, navigate to the Settings tab
-- From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, select the Main Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - [Live webpage](https://raccodes09.github.io/ci-pp2-project/)